-Use the yellow Ethernet cable provided to wire your computer's Ethernet port to the SpeedTouch $^{\text{TM}}$'s Ethernet port.
+Use the yellow Ethernet cable provided to wire your computer's Ethernet port to one of the SpeedTouchTM's Ethernet ports.

 The Ethernet cable can also be used to wire an Ethernet port of your SpeedTouchTM to any external Ethernet hub or switch.